carello/ndfc/README.md

 # ndfc

-Branch DEV1
+Branch DEV2

-working on loops for switches
+Branch DEV1 has been merged into main.
+Started a new branch (DEV2) from main